agc93/beatvortex/docs/content/en/docs/usage/configuration.md

 > You should be prompted to revert BSIPA patching when you purge, and prompted to rerun patching when you next deploy mods.

+### Preview Features

+We sometimes include early previews of new features for BeatVortex that might not be fully ready for primetime.
+These features are usually functional, but are also usually still in active development and not necessarily as polished as you might expect.
+You can enable any of these features to get early access to new functionality, but be warned that you will probably see bugs and problems.

+To check and enable preview features, open the Interface tab of your Settings page and scroll down to find the "BeatVortex Preview Features" section.

 ### Handling your Mods list

 Since everything gets installed as a mod when you're using BeatVortex, your Mods list can get quite lengthy quite fast!
 Here's a few tips for keeping your mods list more manageable: